freeverseio/LAOS-roadmap/README.md

 - The LAOS team follows Scrum methodology, conducting sprint cycles lasting two weeks.
 Regular updates on sprint progress are shared with the Substrate Builders Program team during sprint review meetings.
 - The Substrate Builders Program team is invited to participate in these meetings to offer feedback and guidance on project development.
 - A new release of the LAOS Parachain will be proposed at the end of each sprint, subject to stakeholder approval.
+- All software developed as part of the LAOS Parachain project will be released as open-source under an appropriate license.